What is the meaning of "Sefi'ach Ketzircha"?

 Rashi: 'Sefichim' are crops that grow from seeds that fell during the harvest - that one did not plant 1 - which are included in the Isur.

 What are the implications of "Lo Siktzor?

-Rashi and Ramban: It implies that one may not harvest it in the way that an owner does, but declare it Hefker.
+Rashi: One may not harvest it in the way that an owner does, but declare it Hefker.

-What are the implications of "Ve'es Invei Nezirecha Lo Sivtzor"?
+What are the implications of "v'Es Invei Nezirecha Lo Sivtzor"?

-Rashi and Ramban #1: It implies that one may not harvest the grapes that one separated from others, 1 only from those that are Hefker.
+Rashi: One may not harvest the grapes that one separated people from them, 1 only from those that are Hefker.

 Ramban: One must declare them Hefker; one has no more rights to them than the poor and animals.

 Why does the Torah discuss first Sefichim, which are after Pesach, before Nezirecha (vine branches that one cuts off in Tishrei)?
 Shemitah begins in Tishrei!